2015 Annual Meeting and Conference

 USSD Committee Meetings

 Committee Meetings, to be held on Monday, are an important part of the Annual Meeting.
 All Conference participants are welcome to attend the committee meetings.
-A schedule of meeting will be linked from here soon.
+Committee Meeting Schedule.

 Annual Meeting of Members

 All Conference participants are invited to attend the USSD Annual Meeting of Members on Monday afternoon.
 Following a brief review of current USSD activities, Members will have an opportunity to present their ideas and suggestions about USSD to the Board of Directors.

 Each year, USSD Conference participants and guests look forward to the annual Monday evening reception to network, make new professional contacts and socialize.
 A highlight of this year's reception will be the opening of the Exhibition, featuring organizations offering products and services to the dam profession.

 The Conference Hotel is the Hyatt Regency Louisville, 311 South 4th Street, Louisville, KY, 40202, 502 581 1234.